Last Updated on June 18, 2021

 After you activate the feature on your page, you’ll see an option to add a supporter call-to-action button to your posts.
 Anyone who pays the subscription fee can access your exclusive content and a badge, among other things.

 Giving discounts on merchandise and other products can get you more supporters.
-You’re free to customize the price as you want for it to fit you and your community.
+You’re free to customize the price as you want to fit you and your community.

 6. Get brand sponsorships and deals.